If a dog is eating poop and throwing up, the potential causes vary. Let’s talk about the causes, solutions and risks of it.

 For example, mix half water and half vinegar and spread them on the feces.
 Now let’s see who’s going to munch on that!

 Fun fact: You may or may not have noticed, but dogs tend to eat hard stools rather than soft ones.
 What’s more, they’ll often gulp down frozen poop as if it were the tastiest treat on the menu!

 With that in mind, adding a stool softener such as flaxseed to your dog’s diet can discourage it from wanting to eat its poop.

 Discouraging the Action

-If you would rather try a method that doesn’t require you to spray a foul-smelling substance onto something that’s already unpleasant on the nose, then you’ll find this tip useful.
+If you would instead try a method that doesn’t require you to spray a foul-smelling substance onto something that’s already unpleasant on the nose, you’ll find this helpful tip.

 If your dog continues to sniff feces along the way, give its leash a slight tug each time it tries to eat it.